-6.40.2.
+6.41.2.
 Contents of Perl

-Installed programs: c2ph, corelist, cpan, enc2xs, encguess, h2ph, h2xs, instmodsh, json_pp, libnetcfg, perl, perl5.24.0 (hard link to perl), perlbug, perldoc, perlivp, perlthanks (hard link to perlbug), piconv, pl2pm, pod2html, pod2man, pod2text, pod2usage, podchecker, podselect, prove, pstruct (hard link to c2ph), ptar, ptardiff, ptargrep, shasum, splain, xsubpp, and zipdetails Installed libraries: Many which cannot all be listed here Installed directory: /usr/lib/perl5 a2p Translates awk to Perl c2ph Dumps C structures as generated from cc -g -S corelist A commandline frontend to Module::CoreList cpan Interact with the Comprehensive Perl Archive Network (CPAN) from the command line cpan2dist The CPANPLUS distribution creator cpanp The CPANPLUS launcher cpanp-run-perl Perl script that is used to enable flushing of the output buffer after each write in spawned processes enc2xs Builds a Perl extension for the Encode module from either Unicode Character Mappings or Tcl Encoding Files encguess Guess the encoding type of one or several files find2perl Translates find commands to Perl h2ph Converts . h C header files to . ph Perl header files h2xs Converts . h C header files to Perl extensions instmodsh Shell script for examining installed Perl modules, and can even create a tarball from an installed module json_pp Converts data between certain input and output formats libnetcfg Can be used to configure the libnet Perl module perl Combines some of the best features of C, sed, awk and sh into a single swiss-army language perl5.24.0 A hard link to perl perlbug Used to generate bug reports about Perl, or the modules that come with it, and mail them perldoc Displays a piece of documentation in pod format that is embedded in the Perl installation tree or in a Perl script perlivp The Perl Installation Verification Procedure; it can be used to verify that Perl and its libraries have been installed correctly perlthanks Used to generate thank you messages to mail to the Perl developers piconv A Perl version of the character encoding converter iconv pl2pm A rough tool for converting Perl4 .pl files to Perl5 .pm modules pod2html Converts files from pod format to HTML format pod2latex Converts files from pod format to LaTeX format pod2man Converts pod data to formatted roff input pod2text Converts pod data to formatted ASCII text pod2usage Prints usage messages from embedded pod docs in files podchecker Checks the syntax of pod format documentation files podselect Displays selected sections of pod documentation prove Command line tool for running tests against the Test::Harness module pstruct Dumps C structures as generated from cc -g -S stabs ptar A tar -like program written in Perl ptardiff A Perl program that compares an extracted archive with an unextracted one ptargrep A Perl program that applies pattern matching to the contents of files in a tar archive s2p Translates sed scripts to Perl shasum Prints or checks SHA checksums splain Is used to force verbose warning diagnostics in Perl xsubpp Converts Perl XS code into C code zipdetails Displays details about the internal structure of a Zip file
+Installed programs: corelist, cpan, enc2xs, encguess, h2ph, h2xs, instmodsh, json_pp, libnetcfg, perl, perl5.30.1 (hard link to perl), perlbug, perldoc, perlivp, perlthanks (hard link to perlbug), piconv, pl2pm, pod2html, pod2man, pod2text, pod2usage, podchecker, podselect, prove, ptar, ptardiff, ptargrep, shasum, splain, xsubpp, and zipdetails Installed libraries: Installed directory: Many which cannot all be listed here /usr/lib/perl5 corelist A commandline frontend to Module::CoreList cpan Interact with the Comprehensive Perl Archive Network (CPAN) from the command line enc2xs Builds a Perl extension for the Encode module from either Unicode Character Mappings or Tcl Encoding Files encguess Guess the encoding type of one or several files h2ph Converts . h C header files to .ph Perl header files h2xs Converts . h C header files to Perl extensions instmodsh Shell script for examining installed Perl modules, and can create a tarball from an installed module json_pp Converts data between certain input and output formats libnetcfg Can be used to configure the libnet Perl module perl Combines some of the best features of C, sed, awk and sh into a single swiss-army language perl5.30.1 A hard link to perl perlbug Used to generate bug reports about Perl, or the modules that come with it, and mail them perldoc Displays a piece of documentation in pod format that is embedded in the Perl installation tree or in a Perl script perlivp The Perl Installation Verification Procedure; it can be used to verify that Perl and its libraries have been installed correctly perlthanks Used to generate thank you messages to mail to the Perl developers piconv A Perl version of the character encoding converter iconv pl2pm A rough tool for converting Perl4 .pl files to Perl5 .pm modules pod2html Converts files from pod format to HTML format pod2man Converts pod data to formatted roff input pod2text Converts pod data to formatted ASCII text pod2usage Prints usage messages from embedded pod docs in files podchecker Checks the syntax of pod format documentation files podselect Displays selected sections of pod documentation prove Command line tool for running tests against the Test::Harness module ptar A tar -like program written in Perl ptardiff A Perl program that compares an extracted archive with an unextracted one ptargrep A Perl program that applies pattern matching to the contents of files in a tar archive shasum Prints or checks SHA checksums splain Is used to force verbose warning diagnostics in Perl xsubpp Converts Perl XS code into C code zipdetails Displays details about the internal structure of a Zip file

-6.41.
-XML::Parser-2.44
+6.42.
+XML::Parser-2.46